dotnet/EntityFramework.Docs/entity-framework/core/cli/dotnet.md

 dotnet ef dbcontext scaffold Name=ConnectionStrings:Blogging Microsoft.EntityFrameworkCore.SqlServer
 ```

 The following example skips scaffolding an `OnConfiguring` method.
 This can be useful when you want to configure the DbContext outside of the class.
 For example, ASP.NET Core apps typically configure it in Startup.ConfigureServices.
-Added in EF Core 5.0.

 ```dotnetcli
 dotnet ef dbcontext scaffold "Server=(localdb)\mssqllocaldb;Database=Blogging;User Id=myUsername;Password=myPassword;" Microsoft.EntityFrameworkCore.SqlServer --no-onconfiguring